no-go/UART-Smartwatch/README.md

 - small analog clock
 - digital clock
 - Battery Level
-- more than 18 hours with LiPo 3.7V (170mA)
+- about 18 hours with LiPo 3.7V (170mA)
 - some emoticons works
 - transmit more than 20 bytes

 The DIY smartwatch shows a calculated time without a connection to your phone.
 This time is a bit faster to pretent problems.
 It is about 1 second in 6 hours.

 Support me: <a href="https://flattr.com/thing/5195407" target="_blank">![Flattr This](stuff/flattr.png)</a>